Nelson, Varlamov help Islanders beat Lightning 5-3 in Game 3

+EDMONTON, Alberta (AP) — Coach Barry Trotz never questioned his New York Islanders’ resolve.

-EDMONTON, Alberta (AP) — Brock Nelson broke a tie with 3:25 left, Semyon Varlamov made 34 saves and the New York Islanders beat the Tampa Bay Lightning 5-3 in Game 3 of the NHL’s Eastern Conference final on Friday night.
+Brock Nelson broke a tie with 3:25 left, Semyon Varlamov made 34 saves and the Islanders the kept the Tampa Bay Lightning from taking a three-game lead in the NHL’s Eastern Conference final with a 5-3 victory in Game 3.

-The Islanders rebounded from a stunning finish to Game 2 to trim their deficit to 2-1 in the best-of-seven matchup, but it wasn’t easy.
+Blown out in the series opener and facing the prospect falling down 3-0 after a stunning finish to Game 2 and squandering a two-goal lead Friday night, Nelson scored off a pass from Anthony Beauvillier following a Lightning turnover to put New York up for good.

+“This is our fourth series. … We’ve had to battle through double overtime losses, a lot of different things,” Trotz said.

+“All we talk about is focus on the moment.
+What can you do now?
+It doesn’t matter what you did in the past.
+That’s old news.
+See if we can do something in the moment and live the moment for what it is.
+These guys are staying resilient, finding ways.”

-Tampa Bay wiped out a two-goal deficit in the first 13 minutes of the final period before Nelson, who also had an assist, beat goaltender Andrei Vasilevskiy off a pass from Anthony Beauvillier.
-Jean -Gabriel Pageau added an empty-netter in the last minute.
+Tampa Bay wiped out a two-goal deficit in the first 13 minutes of the final period before Nelson, who also had an assist, beat goaltender Andrei Vasilevskiy, who had won won six straight playoff games.

 Game 4 is Sunday.